logandk/mongoid_denormalize/README.md

     # Basic denormalization.
 Will set the user_name attribute with the associated user's name.
     denormalize :name, :from => :user

     # Basic denormalization.
-Will set the user_name attribute of "self.comments" with "self.name".
+Will set the user_name attribute of "self.comments" to the value of "self.name".
     denormalize :name, :to => :comments

     # Multiple fields.
 Will set the user_name and user_email attributes with the associated user's name and email.